lilcoinzdc/jdk-rig/doc/ALGORITHMS.md

 | `cn/0` | 2 MB | 0.5.0+ | CryptoNight (original). |  |

 ## Migration to v3
-Since version 3 jdkrigging [algorithm](#algorithm-names) should specified for each pool separately (`algo` option), earlier versions was use one global `algo` option and per pool `variant` option (this option was removed in v3).
-If your pool support [jdkrigging algorithm negotiation](https://github.com/jdkrig/jdkrig-proxy/issues/168) you may not specify this option at all.
+Since version 3 kittenpawging [algorithm](#algorithm-names) should specified for each pool separately (`algo` option), earlier versions was use one global `algo` option and per pool `variant` option (this option was removed in v3).
+If your pool support [kittenpawging algorithm negotiation](https://github.com/kittenpaw/kittenpaw-proxy/issues/168) you may not specify this option at all.

 #### Example
 ```json